bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 s3 = boto3.Session().resource('s3')
 ```

-Experiments (grandparent) and trials (algorithmic parent) are constructed on a daily cadence to organize all the individual trial components (grandchildren) that represent specific ML model training jobs consisting of an algorithm and its related hyperparameters.
+[Experiments](https://sagemaker-experiments.readthedocs.io/en/latest/experiment.html) (parent) and trials (algorithmic child) are constructed on a daily cadence to organize all the individual trial components (grandchildren) that represent specific ML model training jobs consisting of an algorithm and its related hyperparameters.

 ```
 # cell 06